Issue Deep Dive

 Japan provides a limited amount of gender-specific ODA through multilaterals.
 Japan has supported UN Women since its founding with total contributions of US$159 million from 2011 to 2020 and was the sixth-largest government donor in 2020, providing US$23 million.
 Japan also contributes gender-specific ODA to UNFPA.

 Japan’s development policy for gender equality is cross-cutting: Japan prioritizes women’s participation in development cooperation in its development policy framework, the Development Cooperation Charter.
+The revised Charter pushes for gender equality and female empowerment through gender mainstreaming at every stage of development cooperation.
 During its G7 presidency in 2016, Japan announced the Development Strategy for Gender Equality and Women’s Empowerment, which focuses on women’s empowerment through three main priorities:

 - Promoting women’s rights;